St Giles Hill

 Winchester was an important English town from the Anglo-Saxon period into the Middle Ages.
 The city was the seat of the Anglo-Saxon monarchs of the kingdom of Wessex, the best known of which is probably King Alfred.
 The city achieved it's zenith in the 10th and 11th centuries as the economic centre of England and as a centre of government, the treasury and a royal residency.
 In later times it's position as capital city of England was gradually eroded, chiefly by London which took over as the dominant royal centre.

-St Giles Hill sits just outside Winchester’s old East Gate (no longer standing).
-It was first mentioned in 12th-century text in relation to the now demolished St Giles Church.
+St Giles Hill sits just outside Winchester's old East Gate (no longer standing).
 Archaeological evidence suggests it was used by humans from early Palaeolithic times, the Romans, and the Anglo-Saxons for burials.
+This use continued though medieval times into the 20th C.

 The green on top of St Giles Hill.